 5. Include the security roles & accesses that are needed to complete the job.

 Is it necessary for them to have access to a certain position in your accounting system/ERP?
 Do they require access to the Share Drive's Vendor Maintenance Folder?
 Is it necessary for them to have a software license or a website sign-in to execute vendor validations?
 The desktop procedure may serve as a one-stop-shop for onboarding new team members.

 The first step should be to verify that the documents' source, which is almost always an email, is legitimate.

-7. Assign the task of creating and reviewing for changes to a team member.
+7. Assign the task of creating & reviewing for changes to a team member.

 Assign one or more team members to not only develop, but also update when changes occur and at preset intervals throughout the year, depending on the size of your team or firm.
-On a monthly or quarterly basis.
+This should happen on a monthly or quarterly basis.

-8. Include a section on how to review the documents that are required.
+8. Include a section on how to review required documents.